Jamster3000/Scout/README.md

 # Scout - Model Conversion

-One-time script to export the CLIP model's to ONNX format to be compatable and usable in the Rust backend (see rust branch)
+This is a one time developer script that I used to convert the models to ONNX format.

+The current builds of CLIP models on huggingface are used with pytorch.
+Given the use of rust, I wrote this python script to convert those models to ONNX which is can then be used with rust (through the `ort` crate)

 ## Output
-It will generate a new `models/` folder which it converts the 16-vit-clip model into a image_encoder and text_encoder
+It will create a `models` folder which downloads the ViT-B/16 and metaclip models from huggingface and converts them into `image_encoder` and `text_encoder` in their respective folders inside `models`

 ## Setup
 Used with Python 3.13